-- It is the composition of the pesticide (a pesticide is rarely used as manufactured) - Made up of two parts - a.
+- Pesticides are rarely applied in the technical form. - Made up of two parts - a.
 Active ingredients what controls the pest - b.
-Inert ingredients filler material to spread out the active ingredient - Made safer, more effective, easier to measure & use
+Inert ingredients filler material to spread out the active ingredient.
+Make it safer, more effective, easier to measure & use